-What Type of Polyurethane Should You Use over Enamel Paint?
+What Type of Polyurethane Can You Use Over Enamel Paint?

-To apply polyurethane over enamel paint, you’ll need the following tools:
+To apply polyurethane over enamel paint do the following.

 - Tack Cloth or Rags